 - It is the duty of the appropriate Government to provide care, treatment, and rehabilitation to this individual, having severe stress due to which he or she attempted to commit suicide.
 This is done to reduce the risk of recurrence of such an attempt to commit suicide again.

 - Therefore, suicide has now been effectively decriminalised under the Mental Healthcare Act, 2017.
-This Act has sought to view the accused as a victim of mental stress and who has been considered to be in a temporary loss of his intellect.
-Therefore, it gives a different purview of the once considered offence of suicide.
+This Act has sought to view the accused as a victim of mental stress and who is temporarily incapacitated Therefore, it gives a different purview of the once considered offence of suicide.

-- Moreover, moving on to practicality, anxiety, schizophrenia, bipolar disorder, eating disorders and depression are simply a few of the various other mental disorders suffered by human beings across the world, some of which have worsened on to develop other mental illnesses in addition to the first one due to negligence and lack of a proper support base.
+- Moreover, moving on to practicality, anxiety, schizophrenia, bipolar disorder, eating disorders and depression are simply a few of the various other mental disorders suffered by human beings across the world, some of which have worsened to other mental illnesses in addition due to negligence and lack of a proper support system.

 The current status of Section 309 and the Punishment